How to Calculate Optimal Partition Sizes for Cassandra

 denominator = max(metrics.avg_partitions_per_repair * 1.2, 1)

-return min(calculated, strategy_max, SAFETY_STREAMING_CEIL)
+return min(numerator / denominator, strategy_max, SAFETY_STREAMING_CEIL)

-run_nodetool("status")
+status = run_nodetool("status")

 sys.exit(1)